eclipse-hono/hono-extras/device-communication/README.md

 ## Database

-Application uses PostgresSQL database.
+Application uses PostgreSQL database.
 All the database configurations can be found in application.yaml file.

 ### Tables